 Boston Medical Center Office Based Addiction Treatment Program is an addiction treatment center located at 725 Albany Street, Suite 5-b in the 02118 zip code in Boston, MA.

 It is operated by a private non-profit organization.
-Boston Medical Center Office Based Addiction Treatment Program provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Boston Medical Center Office Based Addiction Treatment Program include relapse prevention treatment, motivational interviewing and substance use counseling approach.
-Boston Medical Center Office Based Addiction Treatment Program also specializes in detox services and offers inpatient heroin detox, inpatient cocaine detoxification and inpatient alcohol detox.
-Boston Medical Center Office Based Addiction Treatment Program provides outpatient heroin detoxification, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides supervised heroin detox, residential heroin abuse treatment and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes general addiction disorder treatment.
+Boston Medical Center Office Based Addiction Treatment Program provides relapse prevention from naltrexone, buprenorphine for pain management and buprenorphine detoxification.
+Some of the treatment approaches used by Boston Medical Center Office Based Addiction Treatment Program include relapse prevention, substance use counseling approach and motivational interviewing.
+Boston Medical Center Office Based Addiction Treatment Program also specializes in detox services and offers methamphetamines detox, residential heroin detoxification and inpatient alcohol detox.
+Boston Medical Center Office Based Addiction Treatment Program provides regular outpatient heroin treatment, outpatient heroin detox services and outpatient heroin rehabilitation.
+It also provides inpatient heroin detox services, residential heroin abuse treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Here are the full facility listing details on Boston Medical Center Office Based Addiction Treatment Program in Boston, MA: